How to Register for the SAT

 - Unable to upload a digital photo as part of the online registration process.

 - Registering through an SAT international representative.

+You’ll need to ask your counselor for the Student Registration Booklet for the SAT if you are planning to register by mail.
 When you fill out the mail-in form, you’ll need a College Board code for your high school (or the home-school code, 970000) and your test center.
 You might also need codes for the colleges you want to send scores to, your intended college major, and your country.
 You can find the codes on the College Board Website or ask your school counselor for the code list.

 If registering by mail, all of your materials must be postmarked by the deadlines.

 You’ll want to choose a test date that gives you ample time to prepare.
 To make sure that you have enough time to review content, learn SAT-specific strategies, and get enough practice with the test, you should start studying a few months in advance.
 Most students spent 10 to 20 hours a week preparing for the SAT, but that amount can vary depending on your SAT score goals.